Consensys/doc.web3signer/docs/HowTo/Get-Started/Start-Web3Signer.md

 * Specify the [subcommand] to indicate which signing mode to use.
 Valid subcommands are `eth1`, `eth2`, and `filecoin`.
 You can only specify one signing mode when starting Web3Signer.

+## Ethereum 2.0 considerations

-Ethereum 2.0 [slashing protection] is enabled by default.
-You therefore must specify the details the [slashing protection database], or disable slashing protection using the [`--slashing-protection-db-enabled`](../../Reference/CLI/CLI-Subcommands.md#slashing-protection-enabled) command line option.
+Ethereum 2.0 [slashing protection] is enabled by default, and you must specify the details the [slashing protection database], or disable slashing protection using the [`--slashing-protection-db-enabled`](../../Reference/CLI/CLI-Subcommands.md#slashing-protection-enabled) command line option.